vikejs/vike/README.md

 ```

 By overriding `_default.page.server.js#render` you can
-even render some of your pages with a different view framework, e.g. another React version (for progressive upgrading) or even Vue.
+even render some of your pages with a different view framework, e.g. another React version (for progressive upgrade) or even Vue.

 Note how files are collocated and share the same base `/pages/about.page.`;
 this is how you tell `vite-plugin-ssr` that `/pages/about.page.client.js` is the browser-side code of `/pages/about.page.jsx`.